 If the has_timestamp field of a temi_timeline_descriptor is 1 or 2 then the timeline tick value is taken from the media_timestamp field and the tick rate is determined from the timescale field.

-The unitsPerTick of the timeline shall be 1 and the unitsPerSecond of the timeline shall be equal to the value of the tick_rate field.
+The unitsPerTick of the timeline shall be 1 and the unitsPerSecond of the timeline shall be equal to the value of the timescale field.

 If the has_timestamp field is neither a value 1 or 2, then the timeline tick rate and tick value are undefined.